All about our Headsets

 What is a headset?

 The headset of your bike is the part where your handlebar rotates in the frame of your bike.
 Rotating your handlebars is possible with the help of three parts: The frame tube (or so-called head tube), the steerer tube (the tube that slides into the head tube), and the bearings and their associated parts.
 The head tube and steerer tube are part of your frame, but the bearings can wear out over time, need some maintenance, and can be replaced if needed.
-BBB cycling sells a wide variety of headsets to make sure there is always one that fits your bike.
-Read further and find out how to determine the right headset for your bike
+We sell a wide variety of headsets to make sure there is always one that fits your bike.
+Read further and find out how to determine the right headset for your bike, or check all sizes of our headsets in this overview.

 In this buyer's guide, we lead you through the steps of finding the right headset for your bike.
 We identify our headsets with the commonly used S.H.I.S (Standardized Headset Identification System).
 Every step below will help you find the different parts of the S.H.I.S.
 In the illustration beside you can see how a S.H.I.S code is build up.
 In the next three steps, we will show you how to find Section A, B, and C of the S.H.I.S code.